ajalil-123/airbnb-clone-project/README.md

 - DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 - QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

-# Database Design Proficiency:
-Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.

 # Database Design
 Entities and fields